gwax/mtg_ssm/README.rst

 -   Add exclusion of card layouts (to catch tokens in non-token sets)
 -   Add (optional, default) exclusion of non-English cards/sets (e.g. Renaissance)
+-   Add (optional, default) merging of set promos into their respective sets

 2.3.0
 -----